qmlcode/qml/docs/source/tutorial.rst

     print(mol.representation)

 The representations are simply stored as 1D-vectors.
 Note the keyword ``size`` which is the largest number of atoms in a molecule occurring in test or training set.
-Additionally, the coulomb matrix can take a sorting scheme as keyword, and the BoB representations requires the specifications of how many atoms of a certain type to make room for in the representations.
+Additionally, the Coulomb matrix can take a sorting scheme as keyword, and the BoB representations requires the specifications of how many atoms of a certain type to make room for in the representations.

 Lastly, you can print the following properties which is read from the XYZ file: